leszko/benchmark-ioc/README.md

 ### Conclusion

-The winner is **Dagger**, which is suitable for both: Android and Java.
-Its power is in annotation preprocessing during compile time.
+The winner is **Dagger**.
+That IoC is suitable for both: Android and Java.
+Its power is in annotation preprocessing during the compilation time.
 You can read more here: http://square.github.io/dagger/.